A Complete Guide to DDoS Attacks: What They Are and How to Protect Yourself

 How Does a DDoS Attack Work?

-Most DDoS attacks are carried out through botnets, which are large networks of smart IoT devices, computers infected with malware, and other internet-enabled devices under hackers’ control.
+Most DDoS attacks are executed using botnets, which consist of vast networks of compromised IoT devices, malware-infected computers, and other internet-enabled gadgets controlled by hackers.

-The impact of these DDoS attacks can range from minor indignation and interrupted services to whole websites, applications, or even entire businesses being down.
+The effects of these DDoS attacks can vary from minor annoyances and service disruptions to complete shutdowns of websites, applications, or even entire businesses.

 Impacts of DDoS Attacks